 This article discusses the basics of a land contracts including how and when they are used to purchase real property.

-While the buyer is making payments to the seller, the buyer is considered to have an “equitable title” to the property.
-As an equitable title holder, the buyer has an interest in the land contract property and the seller is precluded from selling the property to a third party or subjecting the property to a lien or encumbrance that would interfere with the buyer’s interest in the property.
 The "legal title" to the property remains with the seller until the buyer makes the final payment.
 When the final payment is made, and all conditions of the land contract are met, the deed to the property will be filed with the appropriate government office, such as the county register of deeds, naming the buyer as the new owner of the property.

 Also, for a comprehensive guide to buying real estate, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.